gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 ### Minimal Node.js version 18.x.x

-We are dropping support for Node 14 as a new underlying dependency is requiring `>=18.x.x`.
+We are dropping support for Node 14 and 16 as a new underlying dependency is requiring `>=18.x.x`.
 See the main changes in [Node 18 release notes](https://nodejs.org/en/blog/release/v18.0.0/).

 Check [Node’s releases document](https://github.com/nodejs/Release#nodejs-release-working-group) for version statuses.